valora-inc/hooks/docs/types/position.md

 - The liquidity pool is an app token.
 - The pool's assets are base tokens.

-From the information provided by the hook, Valora can show the user the value of their position in the pool.
+From the information provided by the hook, the Mobile Stack app can show the user the value of their position in the pool.

 ## Developing a Position Pricing Hook

 ### Structure

 Hooks are organized by application.
-For instance Ubeswap hooks are located in [`https://github.com/valora-inc/hooks/tree/main/src/apps/ubeswap`](https://github.com/valora-inc/hooks/tree/main/src/apps/ubeswap).
+For instance Ubeswap hooks are located in [`https://github.com/mobilestack-xyz/hooks/tree/main/src/apps/ubeswap`](https://github.com/mobilestack-xyz/hooks/tree/main/src/apps/ubeswap).

-Position pricing hooks must implement the [`PositionsHook`](https://github.com/valora-inc/hooks/blob/main/src/types/positions.ts) TypeScript interface.
+Position pricing hooks must implement the [`PositionsHook`](https://github.com/mobilestack-xyz/hooks/blob/main/src/types/positions.ts) TypeScript interface.

 ### Creating a Position Pricing Hook